janedoe941/cafealpha/_posts/2024-12-29-individual-action.md

 Democracy is not just about individually filling out a ballot once every election cycle and then disengaging from politics for the rest of the time.
 Democracy means continuous engagement, deliberation, debate, education, activism, organizing, protest and even civil disobedience if necessary.
 Freedom is a constant struggle!

 **Change happens when people get together to make things happen.
-Individual action is a necessary but insuficient part of the solution, so it must be embedded in a larger social movement with collective action as a goal.**
+Individual action is a necessary but insufficient part of the solution, so it must be embedded in a larger social and political movement with collective action as a goal.**